 Leo, along with violinist wife Sasha Callahan and cat-obsessed daughter Freya, live in Boston and spend their non-musical free time appreciating the outdoors, food and wine.
 Leo has tasted enough obscure wine grapes to earn a Doppel membership in The Wine Century Club.

 Raised in Portland, Oregon, Megumi Stohs Lewis started playing the violin at age three, but grew up with a dream of studying agricultural science.
 The summer she turned sixteen, she attended the Olympic Music Festival, held on a beautiful farm in Washington State, and realized that music and the countryside were a perfect combination.
 Since then, Megumi has soloed with orchestras throughout the US and Japan, and has toured with ensembles throughout Australia, New Zealand, and Europe.
-Now residing in Boston, she is a co-founder of A Far Cry Chamber Orchestra; has been a guest with Yo-Yo Ma and the Silk Road Ensemble, the Radius Ensemble, the Boston Pops, the South Coast Chamber Players and the North Country Chamber Players; and plays regularly with the Aurea Ensemble.
+Now residing in Boston, she is a co-founder of A Far Cry Chamber Orchestra; has been a guest with Yo-Yo Ma and the Silk Road Ensemble, the Radius Ensemble, and the Boston Pops; and plays regularly with the Aurea Ensemble.
 Starting in 2008, Megumi picked up the baroque violin and quickly fell for the gut strings and a variety of period bows.
 This love has led to performances with Boston Baroque, Les Bostonades, and the formation of Antico Moderno, a period instrument ensemble actively commissioning contemporary works.
 She also loves to fiddle and play rock and has regularly toured with Britain’s Jethro Tull.
 Megumi’s primary influences include her teachers Lucy Chapman at the New England Conservatory and Camilla Wicks and Ian Swensen at the San Francisco Conservatory.
 Especially in chamber music and period performance, Roger Tapping, Phoebe Carrai, Manfredo Kraemer, and Mark Sokol have been significant mentors.
 Megumi is on the violin, viola, and chamber music faculty at Gordon College in Wenham, MA.
 She is currently satisfying her longing for agriculture through heirloom vegetable gardening.